getOne21/snippets-and-scripts/Chocolatey/install-guide-and-commands.md

-# 🍫 Chocolatey Package Manager – Install Guide & Useful Commands
+# 🍫 Chocolatey Package Manager

-## 📦 What is Chocolatey?

 Chocolatey is a Windows package manager that makes it easy to install and manage software from the command line.